rxian/phase-video/docs/guide.md

 **Algorithm Overview** ([Wadhwa et al. 2013][1], Fig. 2)
 - Compute the complex steerable pyramid for each frame of the video (processed on $(x,y)$-planes, where the video sequence lies on $(x,y,t)$-hyperplane; now the changes in the phase component over time corresponds to motion).  [[details](#complex-steerable-pyramid)]
 - Perform band-pass temporal filtering on the phase component of each image in the pyramid to isolate motion at specific frequencies (processed on $t$-axis, and now the amplitude of the resulting "image" corresponds to the amount of motion).  [[details](#temporal-filtering)]
-- Smooth the "images" (optional, TODO).
+- Smooth the "images" (optional, not described here).
 - Multiply the resulting "images" by $\alpha$, and add it back to the phase component of the respective frames in the pyramid (positive coefficient gives motion amplification, and negative gives attenuation).  [[details](#motion-modification)]
 - Reconstruct video by collapsing the pyramid.  [[details](#synthesis)]